Pirate-Parties-International/PPI-rest-api/doc/contributing.md

 Static pages (like /faq) can be found in [/src/AppBundle/Resources/staticContent](src/AppBundle/Resources/staticContent).

-They are dinamically loaded and use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+They are dynamically loaded and use [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 If you wish to add a new static page just add a file.
 It's filename will translate to the url.